strangepy/strangepy.github.io/workwithme.md

 </form>

 <!--<div style="font-size: 12px;">Please do not use this form to send me full code samples or ask me to fix an app for free.
 Due to the volume of questions I receive I unfortuantely cannot offer free support.</div> -->

+# Why the Name?
+strangePy may seem like a bit of an unusual name choice.
+If you were wondering about that, there is a pretty simple explanation!
+I love using the editor PyCharm and I think it has a wonderful, whimsical name.
+Since I am a particle physicist at heart, the companion quark to "charm" is called "strange".
+Hence, my love for particle physics and my enjoyment of Python (both as a programming language and as a comedy troupe) were combined into the name "strangePy"!